edologic/SurfAndScan/README.md

 ## Philosophy

-  The ScanAndSurf philosophy is to provide small, robust tooling for HTTP servers, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
-It allows you to enable every http site to connect with an scan device.
+  The ScanAndSurf philosophy is to provide small, robust tooling for HTTPS servers, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
+It allows you to enable every https site to connect with an scan device.
 Twain, ICA, WIA, ..

 ## People